Ethically Sourced or Ethically Made?

 How to purchase a conflict-free diamond

-Should I buy lab grown or natural diamonds?
+Should I buy lab grown or ethically sourced natural diamonds?

 Think about ice.
 You can make it in your freezer, or find it outside.
 Diamonds are like that too.
-Lab grown diamonds are made with electricity, carbon, and gas to produce diamonds that are identical to natural mined diamonds.
+Lab grown diamonds are “grown” with electricity, carbon, and gas.
+The result?
+Diamonds that are identical to natural mined diamonds.
 They are real diamonds.

 There are some important differences, though.
 Natural mined diamonds are billions of years old, intrinsically rare, and each one is unique.
 They retain their value and can be sold back to diamond buyers.